Population exposure to outdoor air pollutants

 Why this indicator is important

-Canadians are exposed to air pollutants on a daily basis and this exposure can result in adverse health effects.
+Canadians are exposed to air pollutants on a daily basis, and this exposure can result in adverse health effects over the short- and long-term.
 Exposure to some air pollutants, even at low levels, has been linked to increased heart and respiratory problems, leading to increased hospitalization, emergency room visits and premature death.
-The Government of Canada estimates that each year 42 premature deaths per 100 000 Canadians can be linked to air pollution for a total of 15 300 premature deaths per year.
-The total economic valuation of the health impacts attributable to air pollution in Canada is $120 billion per year (based on 2016 currency).Footnote 6 Footnote
+The Government of Canada estimates that each year 47 premature deaths per 100 000 Canadians can be linked to air pollution for a total of 17 400 premature deaths per year.
+The total economic valuation of the health impacts attributable to air pollution in Canada is $146 billion per year (based on 2020 currency).Footnote 8 Footnote

-Ground-level O3 and PM2.5 are key components of smog and two of the most widespread air pollutants.
-Exposure to O3 and PM2.5can cause adverse health effects even at low levels.
-Exposure to O3 can cause throat irritation, coughing, shortness of breath and aggravation of existing conditions such as asthma.
-Over time, exposure to O3 may lead to development of asthma, reduced lung function and other lung conditions.
+Ground-level ozone and PM2.5 are two of the most widespread air pollutants and are key components of smog that lead to reduced visibility.
+Exposure to ozone and PM2.5 can cause adverse health effects even at low levels.
+Exposure to ozone can cause throat irritation, coughing, shortness of breath and aggravation of existing conditions such as asthma.
+Over time, exposure to ozone may lead to development of asthma, reduced lung function and other lung conditions.
 Exposure to PM2.5 can lead to onset or development of respiratory and cardiovascular adverse effects, such as asthma attacks, chronic bronchitis, heart attacks and may lead to the development of lung cancer.

-Exposure to SO2 and NO2 can irritate the lungs, reduce lung function, and aggravate respiratory conditions especially in people with asthma.
+Exposure to SO2 and NO2 can irritate the lungs, reduce lung function, and aggravate respiratory conditions, especially in people with asthma.
 Long-term exposure to NO2 may lead to the development of allergies and asthma.
-PM2.5, O3 and NO2 are all known to cause adverse health effects at low concentrations.
+Exposure to PM2.5, ozone and NO2 are all known to cause adverse health effects at low concentrations.

 Besides their direct effects on human health, these pollutants also have adverse environmental impacts.
-NO2 contributes to the formation of O3 and PM2.5 and has major impacts on acid deposition ("acid rain") and eutrophication (excessive nutrients in a body of water leading to algal blooms and low oxygen that impact the aquatic system).
+NO2 contributes to the formation of ozone and PM2.5 and has major impacts on acid deposition ("acid rain") and eutrophication (excessive nutrients in a body of water leading to algal blooms and low oxygen that impact the aquatic system).
 Similarly, SO2 is also a major contributor to acid deposition and contributes to formation of PM2.5.
-PM2.5 can damage vegetation and structures and contributes to haze and reduced visibility.
-Ozone can also impact vegetation, decrease the productivity of some crops, and may contribute to forest decline.
+When deposited into the environment, PM2.5 can also damage vegetation and human-made structures.
+Ground-level ozone can also impact vegetation, decrease the productivity of some crops, and may contribute to forest decline.
 It can also damage synthetic materials and textiles, cause cracks in rubber, accelerate fading of dyes and speed deterioration of some paints and coatings.

 Related initiatives